 I had considered Strathgordon, but the problem is that going there would add about 100km to the Hobart to Strahan leg, since there's no onward route through Strathgordon.
 Given she's not into civil engineering I also applied a slight negative weighting to Gordon Dam!

-Good suggestion on the Pancake Parlour, I'll see if I can tweak the driving plan. about 8 years ago
+Good suggestion on the Pancake Parlour, I'll see if I can tweak the driving plan. over 8 years ago

 Kellys basin is supposed to be a great walk while your on the Wild West,